 Section 6.
 Obligation Pending a Hearing or Appeal.
 (1) If a hearing request is based on the dispute of:

-(a) An initial notice of monthly support obligation, the obligation shall be stayed until a final order of the Commissioner of the Department for Income Support or designee is issued, in accordance with KRS 405.450(2); or
+(a) An initial notice of monthly support obligation, the obligation shall be stayed until a final order of the secretary is issued, in accordance with KRS 405.450(2); or

 (b) The findings of a modification review of an administratively established obligation, the amount of the existing obligation shall be: